Plate Impoundment / Whiskey Plates

 We Can Help Fight Your Minnesota License Plate Impoundment!

-Sieben Edmunds Miller is a criminal defense law firm dedicated to seeing the big picture and helping our clients protect their rights.
+Sieben Edmunds Miller is a /minnnesota-criminal-defense-attorneys/ law firm dedicated to seeing the big picture and helping our clients protect their rights.
 We know that a license plate impoundment is inconvenient and can be uncomfortable to discuss with friends, family, and employers.
 We will help you file the necessary documents to fight your plate impoundment so you can get back on the road and back to your everyday life.
-You can reach us our Minneapolis criminal defense lawyers and St.Paul criminal defense lawyers at (651) 994-6744 to get started.
+You can reach us our Minneapolis criminal defense lawyers and St.Paul criminal defense lawyers at (651) 323-2464 to get started.

 Recent Blog Posts